lucia-auth/lucia/documentation/content/main/start-here/getting-started.sveltekit.md

 Using the guide from the adapter docs, set up the database and install the adapter (adapters are provided as a different NPM package).

-> (warn) Anything inside the `user` database will be sent to the client.
-While this is fine for most situations, make sure you aren't storing any sensitive data (like hashed passwords and secrets).

 ## Initialize Lucia

 In `$lib/server/lucia.ts`, import [`lucia`](/reference/lucia-auth/auth) from `lucia-auth`.
 Initialize it by defining `adapter` and `env` and export it.
 Additionally, we will import the SvelteKit middleware and pass it on to `middleware`.
 Make sure to export `typeof auth` as well.